Man’s Best Friend:

 And if this is anywhere close to being on-target, then Arcturus and Orion Black knew that former Head Boy and Hogwarts’ social leader Tom Riddle was a halfblood, a thief, and almost certainly a parricide.
 Any of which would be ample reason not to be involved in anything he might get up to.

 We don’t know about the rest of the Black family.
 Particularly now that the film designers have updated Cygnus’s dates on the family genealogical tapestry from 1938-1992 to 1929-1979 mirroring his cousin Orion’s.
-We don’t know where those numbers came from, but the HP Lexicon seems to have been willing to adopt them without reservation.
+We don’t know where those numbers came from, but the HP Lexicon seemed to have been willing to adopt them without reservation.
 In any case it puts Cygnus Black into the same Hogwarts year as Orion.
 And Alphard possibly in the same year as Riddle.

 That Alphard left a legacy to Sirius after he ran away from home and went to live with Alphard’s aunt and her family, despite her husband’s well-known opposition stance to the Dark Arts would tend to suggest that Alphard may not have had any use for Riddle either.
 Or it may just indicate that he wanted to take a posthumous slap at his sister, Walburga.